In this article:

 If you want your customers to receive an automated mail when their order has been shipped, you can do so by enabling shipping notifications via your Shopify Channel Settings page.
-Go to Apps> Shopify> Settings, check the box named “Send automatic shipping emails via Shopify”.
+Go to My Apps> Shopify> Settings, check the box named “Send automatic shipping emails via Shopify”.

 Once this option is enabled, Shopify will automatically send a shipping notification to the customer when you fulfil an order on TradeGecko.

 2. Disable future sync of Product Description

 If this option is enabled, your product description will no longer be synced from Shopify and vice versa.
 However, existing product descriptions will still remain.

 3. Set a Custom Internal Name for your Shopify Store

 If you have more than one Shopify store integrated with your TradeGecko account, it might be useful to name them with unique identifiers to avoid mixing up stores.